keptn/lifecycle-toolkit/docs/content/en/docs/install/upgrade.md

 ```

 Use the `--set` flag or download and edit the `values.yaml` file
-to modify the configuration as discused on the
+to modify the configuration as discussed on the
 [Install the Lifecycle Toolkit](../install/) page.

 > **Warning**